wouter1006/Human-tracking-Orbbec-Astra-ROS/README.md

-# Human-tracking-Orbbeq-Astra-ROS
+# Human-tracking-Orbbec-Astra-ROS
 ## Description:
-This package uses the skeleton tracking of the Astra Orbbeq SDK to determine the position of a human in the camera frame.
+This package uses the skeleton tracking of the Astra Orbbec SDK to determine the position of a human in the camera frame.
 The position in the camera frame is converted to the a position in the map of the AGV.
 The package recognizes a person and sends 2D nav goals to the AGV to let him follow a human.
 ## Prerequisites:
 -    Ros Kinetic on Ubuntu 16.04 or higher (package fully tested on Ubuntu 16.04 with Kinetic)
 -    Orbbec Astra Pro camera